 Our Branches and Special Interest Groups also hold meetings.
 Members of GSQ are welcome to attend.

-Download the calendar of events for 2019 so that you never miss a GSQ event!
+Download the calendar of events for July to December 2019 so that you never miss a GSQ event!

 This webinar is FREE to all.
 Did you know that the surname Walker originates from early Scottish and English and means One who trampled cloth in a bath in order to strengthen it?
 In this webinar, Russell Fraser will discuss how surnames originated and what some unusual ones might mean.
 Presenter: Russell FraserFind out more »